berlinplan/berlinplan.github.io/readme.md

 > <sub> *colonization had a huge Impact on Development in Western countries(215)* </sub>

-##  #awareness #equality #woke #muslimlivesmatter bullshit?

-> <sub> Luxury brands such as Louis Vuitton and Gucci leverage their influential social media accounts to endorse #equality , #blacklivesmatter in the fight against social injustices.(218) </sub>

-> <sub> Consumers use luxury goods to signal their social status (222) </sub>

-increase inequality through production, but employ on social media to address social injustices, bullshit?(219)

-> Hypocrisy: A hypocrite is basically characterised by behaviour that contradicts what one claims to believe or feel.
-(217)

 ##  blocking streets and increase polarization to solve environmental crisis, bullshit?

 > block the streets and making Video for Instagram and fight for Power Positions in political System, will solve Environmental Problems ?